Fullerton Transportation Center: History

 The Atchison, Topeka and Santa Fe Railway opened its first Fullerton station in 1888.

 The station has three historic depots on site: one built in 1923 by the Union Pacific Railroad, another built in 1930 by the Atchison, Topeka and Santa Fe Railway, and the third used by the Pacific Electric starting in 1918.
 The two mainline depots are on the National Register of Historic Places.

 The 1930 Santa Fe depot serves as an Amtrak ticket office and passenger waiting area and has a cafe.
 It features Spanish Colonial Revival style architecture, as evidenced by the stuccoed walls, red tile roof, and decorative wrought ironwork.

 The Union Pacific Railroad was the third railway to lay tracks through Fullerton and to build a depot.
 The 1923 Mission Revival style building was designed by John and Donald Parkinson.
 Fullerton's redevelopment agency moved the station next to the Santa Fe depot in 1980 to preserve it.
 Now it is occupied by an Old Spaghetti Factory restaurant.

 Pacific Electric constructed an interurban railway to Fullerton in 1917, terminating just north of the Santa Fe station and provided a transfer point to their system.
 The Mission Revival style depot was built the following year.
 Their passenger service lasted until January 1938.
 Greyhound Bus service called at the depot between 1936 and 1976.

 In September 1983, the Orange County Transit District (now the Orange County Transportation Authority) opened the Fullerton Transportation Center bus depot which is located across the street from the station, and is served by OCTA routes 26, 43, 47, 123, 143, and 543.

 This station became one of the original nine stations on the Metrolink Orange County Line when it opened on March 28, 1994 and also one of the original 7 stations when the 91 Line (now the 91/Perris Valley Line) opened on May 6, 2002.

 In the late 1990s, the Fullerton Railway Plaza Association (FRPA) began fundraising and lobbying for the creation of an interactive railroad attraction or museum at the site, while continuing preservation efforts.
 Railroad Days was not held in 2009, and FRPA looked elsewhere, choosing to hold its 2010 event in neighboring Brea.
 The organization subsequently changed its name to the Southern California Railway Plaza Association (SCRPA).
 However, Railroad Days for 2020 was cancelled in response to the COVID-19 pandemic.

+The California High-Speed Rail Authority is considering the station as a possible stop on the first phase of the California High-Speed Rail project.

 As of 2024, Amtrak plans to reconstruct the platforms for accessibility by FY 2025.